southwick-associates/B4W-19-01/README.md

 - `flags-core.csv`: respondents that didn't make the cut for the IPSOS quota
 - `flags-ipsos-okay.csv`: respondents that did make the quota (shared with IPSOS by Lisa B)

-See [the flag summary](code/1-svy/flag-summary.md) for an overview.
+See the flag summary for an overview:  [code/1-svy/flag-summary.md](code/1-svy/flag-summary.md)

 ## OIA Survey Data